instruct-br-archive/puppet-controlrepo/README.md

 # Instruct Puppet Default ControlRepo

-This is a standard Puppet controlrepo to start a new Puppet infrastructure.
+This is a standard Puppet controlrepo to start a new Puppet 5 infrastructure.
 It will help you to configure and start your Pupppet services in no time.

 ## Before starting

 This controlrepo was designed to be applied in the Puppet Server CA host, because it is the first piece to be configured.
-For this host you will need a CentOS 7 with `root` access, at least 2 processors, 6 GB of RAM, and 30 GB of disk.
+For this host it is recommended:

+- a CentOS 7 OS with `root` access
+- at least 2 processors
+- 6 GB of RAM
+- 30 GB of disk
+- Internet access

 We strongly recommend to keep all Puppet infrastructure hosts as CentOS 7, but Ubuntu and Debian can be used as well, but they are not so well tested!!